-RENEE MONTAGNE, host:
+RENEE MONTAGNE, Host:

 Senate Republicans expressed their anger, yesterday, over the Obama Administration's decision not to defend in court the Defense of Marriage Act, which defines marriage as between a man and a woman.
 This didn't happen at a hearing on the act.
 It was a confirmation hearing for two top Justice Department jobs that've been vacant for a very long time.
 NPR legal affairs correspondent Nina Totenberg reports.

-That didn't get him off the hook, entirely, though.
+NINA TOTENBERG: That didn't get him off the hook, entirely, though.
 Republican senators said it was crucial to know that Verrilli would act independently, as other solicitors general have done.
 Here, for instance, is an exchange with Utah's Senator Orrin Hatch.

-Senator HATCH: Well, see that's not a good answer.
+HATCH: Well, see that's not a good answer.

 TOTENBERG: But Verrilli refused to be drawn into a discussion of DOMA because, as he noted, he didn't know the ins and outs of the case.

-Unidentified Man: No. No.
+VERRILLI: Unidentified Man: No. No.

 TOTENBERG: Verrilli pointed to rare occasions when previous solicitors general have initially defended a law in the lower courts but refused to do so on appeal.
 But Republicans were not appeased.
 Alabama's Jeff Sessions.

-Nina Totenberg, NPR News, Washington.
+JEFF SESSIONS: Nina Totenberg, NPR News, Washington.

 MONTAGNE: This is NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.